ctafur/GettingAndCleaningData/README.md

 Based on the **Data Set Instructions** above, the following interpretations / decisions were made:

-1. **run_analysis.R** downloads the data set from the URL provided, reads the main files for the training and test data sets, and merges the test and training data sets to create a master data set (masterData in the run_analysis.R file) that is 10299 rows by 563 columns.
-That is 7352 rows for the training set + 2947 rows for the test set for 10299 rows.
-And 561 columns from the main data files + 1 subjectID column and 1 activityID column for 563 columns.
+1. **run_analysis.R** merges the test and training data sets to create a master data set (masterData in the run_analysis.R file) that is 10299 rows by 563 columns That is 7352 rows for the training set + 2947 rows for the test set for 10299 rows And 561 columns from the main data files + 1 subjectID column and 1 activityID column for 563 columns.

   The complete data package includes a folder labeled "InertialSignals" in both the training and test folders.
 After reviewing the course discussion forums